-Although research is still ongoing, a number of terpenes have been linked to benefits for human health and wellbeing.
+Although research is still ongoing, a number of terpenes have been linked to benefits for human wellbeing.

 Along with their own benefits, terpenes work in tandem with CBD to enhance its effects on the human body and so are a useful addition to CBD products.